 Depending on the fill type selected, various options will appear from which you can make selections to change the background.
-In the example above, a gradient fill has been selected.
-When you choose a gradient fill, the current background

-Note: For more information on this dialog, see the section "Object properties, Filling property sheet" (beginning on page 116).
+Hint: For more information on this dialog, see the section "Object properties, Filling property sheet" (beginning on page 105).
 This section contains a detailed description of the Filling dialog for objects, which is practically identical to the dialog described above.

-Finally, the checkbox Do not display objects from the slide master determines whether objects that have been placed on the slide master (if any) should be displayed in the slide or not.
+As needed, you can use the checkbox Do not display objects from the slide master to determine whether objects that have been placed on the slide master (if any) should be displayed in the slide or not.
 This allows you to hide these objects for specific slides.
-For more information about slide masters, refer to the "Working with masters" chapter (page 97).
+For more information about slide masters, refer to the "Working with masters" chapter (page 87).